TaraHelberg/Coffee-Boutique/README.md

     ![Add Review Error](assets/readme-images/Bugs/addreview-error.png)

-11. Delete Review Errors , displayed in the he Django 404 yellow error page.
+11. Delete Review Errors , displayed in the the Django 404 yellow error page.
     The delete review pose a problem that originated in the redirect as I wish to redirect the shopper from the delete page back to the original product the review had been on .
     I found that the redirect was causing problems as it would not redirect with a simple delete_review view.
     I had to use the form method very similar to the edit_review view in order for this to worok.